adsanz/process-exporter/README.md

 ## Why there's a variable pointing to your prometheus instance

-The only variable is `PROMETHEUS_HOST` which is the end-point of your prometheus instance, why?
+There's a variable: `PROMETHEUS_HOST` which is the end-point of your prometheus instance, why?
 Well...

 I have this code here (this gets process info and export de values on /metrics):